- Which companies offer the cheapest non-owner car insurance in Iowa?

 The bottom line: Non-owner car insurance in Iowa

-Drivers in Iowa may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Drivers in Iowa might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Non-owners car insurance averages $153 in Iowa, and State Farm offers the lowest rates.
 In our analysis, State Farm was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.